-This post lists the top things to do in New York in February (updated for 2020), including free, nighttime, as well as family-friendly events and activities.
+This post lists the top things to do in New York in February, updated for 2024.

 Several of the items below are already included for free with the purchase of a tourist discount pass.